openstack/puppet-openstack-specs/specs/kilo/api-v3-support.rst

       ...
     }

-The use of `keystone::resource::authconfig` makes it easy to avoid mistakes, and makes it easier to support some of the newer authentication types coming with Keystone Kilo and later, such as Kerberos, Federation, etc.
+The use of `keystone::resource::authtoken` makes it easy to avoid mistakes, and makes it easier to support some of the newer authentication types coming with Keystone Kilo and later, such as Kerberos, Federation, etc.
-`keystone::resource::authconfig` knows how to handle the case where the `username` is specified as `user::domainname` and will use the `domainname` part as the `user_domain_name` if the `user_domain_name` is not provided.
+`keystone::resource::authtoken` knows how to handle the case where the `username` is specified as `user::domainname` and will use the `domainname` part as the `user_domain_name` if the `user_domain_name` is not provided.
 Same with `project_name`.